V-Sekai-archive/tutorial-mesh-to-vrm/README.md

 # Purpose

-Entry for meebitsDAO developer bounty for an automation tool to convert vox -> vrm.
+We are applying for meebitsDAO developer bounty for an automation tool to convert VOX -> VRM.

 # Workflow

-1. Take a input .vox in T-Pose (not A-Pose).
-Reject all that are not in T-Pose.
+1. Take an input .vox in T-Pose (not A-Pose).
+Reject all that is not in T-Pose.
 1. Download Godot Engine 3.3
 2. Open https://github.com/ClarkThyLord/Voxel-Core
-3. Import .vox with the object mode.
+3. Import .vox with the object model.
-4. Import .vox also with uvs generated.
+4. Import .vox also with UVs generated.
-5. Import .vox also with centering above axis.
+5. Import .vox also with centring above the axis.

 ![image](https://user-images.githubusercontent.com/32321/118209936-729f6780-b41e-11eb-9efb-999bc0a117fb.png)

-7. Ensure scale is near 1.7 m for a humanoid (Try 0.05 scale).
+7. Ensure the scale is near 1.7 m for a humanoid (Try 0.05 scale).
 8. Apply scale and only scale to mesh vertices.
-9. Export Godot Engine scene as a glTF 2.0 binary. (custom engine)
+9. Export the Godot Engine scene as a glTF 2.0 binary. (custom engine)
 10. Open gltf -> Blender (Use  Workflow Rignet)
 12. Blender -> VRM

 # Workflow Rignet

-Checkout rignet to Blender folder.
+Check out Rignet to Blender folder.

 1. conda create -n rignet python=3.7
 1. conda init powershell
 1. conda activate rignet
 1. pip install numpy scipy matplotlib tensorboard open3d==0.9.0 opencv-python
-1. pip install "rtree>=0.8,<0.9" # Note special method for windows!!!
+1. pip install "rtree>=0.8,<0.9" # Note unique method for windows.
 1. pip install trimesh[easy]
 1. conda install pytorch==1.6.0 torchvision==0.7.0 cudatoolkit=10.1 -c pytorch
 1. pip install torch-scatter -f https://pytorch-geometric.com/whl/torch-1.6.0+cu101.html